-Aim 1: To equip students wishing to enter the hospitality, tourism and event management industry with a broad, integrated understanding of key aspects of this industry and the changing environment in which it operates.
+Aim 1: To equip students wishing to enter the business world with a broad, integrated understanding of key aspects of business and the changing environment in which businesses operate.

-Aim 2: To provide students with the most up to date knowledge of hospitality, tourism and event management industry skills that will enable the professional development of future leaders.
+Aim 2: To provide students with the most up to date business knowledge and management skills that will enable the professional development of future business leaders.